NHCC Visitor Information

 our only memorized ritual is recitation of the Lord's Prayer.

-(The words can be found in the hymnal "front matter" page 16, except that we use "trespasses" rather than
+(The words are usually printed in the bulletin and can also be found in the hymnal "front matter" page 16, except that we use "trespasses" rather than

 "debts."
 If you don't know what this is about, just

 page for some details.
 The service usually lasts just over one

 planned activities of the worship service.
 An asterisk

 indicates portions of the service where the congregation is invited

 to stand.
 If a responsive reading is planned, the

 congregation's words are indicated in bold.
 If we are

 singing a hymn that is not in the hymnal, the words and music will